 Feeding Tips for a 6-Month-Old Baby

 These feeding tips will help you manage any feeding issues you may face when introducing solids to your 6-month-old baby.

 - Your baby is not going to dig into the new food right away.
 Therefore, be patient with your child.

 - Try to distract your child with toys until your baby gets the taste of the foods.
 It gets easier from thereon.

 - Make sure you give tiny sips of water to wash down the food.

 - Make sure you make the baby burp after eating.

-- Never feed your baby if he or she is crying.
+- Never feed your baby if he is crying.
 The baby might get chocked.

 Every milestone in your little one’s life is a big deal.
-Introducing your child to solids is one of those.
+Introducing your child to solids is one of those milestones.
 With the right kinds of foods and tips, your baby will be eating well in no time.